-- Occurs if either: - The supplied settlement date is ≥ maturity date - Invalid numbers are supplied for the coupon, yld, frequency or [basis] arguments.
-(I.e. if either: coupon < 0; yld < 0; frequency is not equal to 1, 2 or 4; or [basis] is supplied and is not equal to 0, 1, 2, 3 or 4).
+#NUM! - Occurs if either: The supplied settlement date is ≥ maturity date or • Invalid numbers are supplied for the coupon, yld, frequency or [basis] arguments.
+(I.e. if either: coupon < 0; yld < 0; frequency is not equal to 1, 2 or 4; or [basis] is supplied and is not equal to 0, 1, 2, 3 or 4). #VALUE! - Occurs if either: Any of the supplied arguments are non-numeric or One or both of the supplied settlement or maturity dates are not a valid Excel dates.
+5) The Excel INTRATE Function: The Excel Intrate function calculates the interest rate for a fully invested security.

-#VALUE!

-- Occurs if either: - Any of the supplied arguments are non-numeric - One or both of the supplied settlement or maturity dates are not a valid Excel dates. - 5) The Excel INTRATE Function: The Excel Intrate function calculates the interest rate for a fully invested security.

-The syntax of the function is: INTRATE (settlement, maturity, investment, redemption, [basis]) where the arguments are as follows:
+The syntax of the function is: INTRATE (settlement, maturity, investment, redemption, [basis])

-settlement - The security's settlement date (i.e. the date that the coupon is purchased). maturity - The security's maturity date (i.e. the date that the coupon expires).
+settlement - The security's settlement date (i.e. the date that the coupon is purchased).

+maturity - The security's ma turity date (i.e. the date that the coupon expires).

-investment - The initial amount ne initial amount invested into the security. redemption - The amount to be e received at maturity. [basis] - An optional argum nent, that specifies the day count basis to be used in the calculati Possible values of [basis] and their meanings are: i [baolo] and thon moanin gs are. [basis] Day Count Basis] [basis] Day Count Basis [basis] Day Count Basis US (NASD) 30/360] [basis] 0 (or omitted) 1 Day Count Basis US (NASD) 30/360 actual/actual
+investment - The initial amount t invested into the security.

+redemption - The amount to be received at maturity.

+[basis] - An optional argum An optional argument, that specifies the day count basis to be used in the calculation.

+Possible values of [basis] and their meanings are:

+[basis] Day Count Basis

+0 (or omitted) US (NASD) 30/360

+1 actual/actual

+2 actual/360

+3 actual/365

+4 European 30/360

+·